danielkrupinski/Osiris/README.md

 ## FAQ

 ### How do I open menu?
-Press `INSERT` key while in game.
+Press `INSERT` key while while focused on CS:GO window.

 ### Where is my config file saved?
 Configuration file is saved under name `Osiris.json` in your `Documents` folder (`%USERPROFILE%\Documents`).
-Of course you can edit config file by hand as it's in JSON format which is easy to read.
+Of course you can edit config file by hand as it's in JSON format which is easy to read by humans.

-### I don't see DllMain function nor dllmain.cpp file.
-What is cheat's entry point and where is it located?
+### I don't see DllMain function, what is cheat's entry point and where is it located?
-All cheats modules are globally initialized by program loader.
-Modules are defined in `Osiris.cpp`.
+Osiris is based on five main global objects ("modules") - see Osiris.cpp file for detailes.
+The modules are initialized in the order they are declared in above file.

 ## Acknowledgments